CD mastering overview

 Equalisation (or tonal adjustment), is the most important process at the mastering stage.

-A mastering suite should be set up so as the monitoring and acoustics, produce a very accurate and un-biased listening environment.
+A mastering suite should be set up so as the monitoring and acoustics produce a very accurate and unbiased listening environment.
 In this manner, the engineer can clearly identify which frequencies need adjusting.
-The final result of equalisation should produce a more detailed and balanced sounding mix.
-The engineer should also be conscious of the different eq styles required for different genres of music.
-It is definitely not a case of one eq fits all.
+The final result of equalisation should produce a more detailed, engaging and balanced sounding mix.

-Balancing levels between tracks on a CD is crucial in establishing a consistent feel to a recording.
-Another related issue is the average, or overall volume of a CD.
+Balancing levels between tracks on an album is crucial in establishing a consistent feel to a recording.
+Another related issue is the average, or overall volume.
 Careful use of compression can assist in raising the average level of a recording, without detrimentally taking away from its dynamics, energy and musicality.
 Compression can also assist in controlling a mix that is overly dynamic or needs to be tighter in certain areas.

-Stereo enhancing is another function of CD mastering.
+Stereo enhancing is another function of mastering.
 If a recording has poor imaging (i.e. weak positioning of individual instruments in a mix), mastering can adjust this problem to create a more three dimensional stereo field.
-Crystal Mastering has used its own designed, stereo enhancement processor, for over 15 years, to correct & sweeten up mixes.

-Digital editing through the use of high end mastering software is another advantage of mastering.
-This allows very precise and intricate cutting and pasting of audio segments as well as basic compiling of album tracks.
+Editing through the use of dedicated mastering software is another aspect of the process.
+This allows precise editing to be done as well as basic compiling of album tracks.
 Un-wanted clicks and noises at the beginning of tracks can also be removed as well fades being placed at the tail of songs.
 This stage allows the artist to determine what sort of spacing should be inserted between individual tracks.

 Adding sub-code information is also part of the mastering process.
 Accurate PQ encoding ensures that your CD’s index points will start exactly where you want them to, even between cross-fades and complex edits.
-ISRC codes can also be added at the mastering stage.
+ISRC codes & CD Text can also be added at the mastering stage.

 Noise removal is an option at the mastering stage which enables ‘tape hiss’ or ‘electronic noise’ to be removed from the rest of the music.
 Audio Restoration is an extension of this process where aging and deteriorating recordings can be sonically cleaned for re-release purposes.
-Sophisticated mastering software is able to remove noise and hiss as well as crackles, pops and clicks
+Sophisticated mastering software is able to remove noise and hiss as well as crackles, pops and clicks.
+Crystal Mastering uses Cedar™ & NoNoise™ restoration tools.

 Attaining a High Quality Production Master is also part of the mastering session.
-Our masters are guaranteed to meet all industry specificat- ions and ensure you have a trouble free manufacturing experience.
-We can provide masters as either a Digital Audio CD or as a DDP file.
+Our masters are guaranteed to meet all industry specifications and ensure you have a trouble free manufacturing experience.
+We can provide masters as either a DDP Master, a physical CD, or files suitable for vinyl pressing and on-line release.

 Checking the final result

-At the end of the mastering session, the artist leaves the studio with a CD copy of the Production master (often called a ‘Reference Disc’).
-This allows the artist to listen to the final product within the real world, before committing to any sort of mass production.
+At the end of the mastering session, the artist receives a set of mastered audio files.
+This allows the artist to listen to the final product within the real world, before committing to any sort of mass production or digital distribution.

 In essence, the most important tools at the mastering stage are the ears of the mastering engineer.
 If nothing else, the mastering process can be deemed a safety net, with an experienced music listener providing fresh and unbiased opinion on the recording.